Informatica-EIC/REST-API-Samples/python/externalDBLinker.md

 this happens when other databases are queried, usually in views, via dblinks (oracle) or direct database references in sql (sqlserver & sybase).

+### Note: for SQLServer databases, this utility is no longer necessary (v10.4.0+) - since connection assignments and reference objects are created with the scan (Auto Assign Connections=true)

 ## process outline
 - for each ExternalDatabase (found via query - using the parameters query `core.classType:com.infa.ldm.relational.ExternalDatabase`)
     - execute the rest api call `/access/2/catalog/data/relationships` to find all child object to a depth of 2 outward, including the `core.name` and `core.classType`